reactplay/react-play/src/plays/download-fetch-response/Readme.md

 # download-fetch-response

 Save the FETCH API response as a file.
-To accomplish this, a custom hook for the fetch API is written.

 ## Play Demographic

 - Language: js
 - Level: Beginner

+## Implementation Details

+To accomplish this, a custom hook for the fetch (GET)API is written along with UseEffect which includes a cleanup function .

 ## Consideration